 If your family doesn’t have such specific dietary restrictions, it’s easy to find more healthful dining options at SeaWorld Orlando.
-Try a veggie wrap at Mango Joe’s, grilled salmon from Shark’s Underwater Grill (where there’s a dedicated Allergen Friendly Location) or low-fat vegetable chili from Spice Mill, or many other options at Terrace Garden Buffet.
+Try a Mango Fruit Salad at Mango Joe’s, grilled salmon from Shark’s Underwater Grill (where there’s a dedicated Allergen Friendly Location) or low-fat vegetable chili from Spice Mill, or many other options at Terrace Garden Buffet.

-At Busch Gardens Tampa, the Crown Colony restaurant has trained chefs and full service dining that includes safe options for all dietary needs.
+At Busch Gardens Tampa, Serengeti Overlook, open Thursday to Sunday, has trained chefs and full service dining that includes safe options for all dietary needs.
 Expect spinach salads, a vegetarian tasting entree with kohlrabi and asparagus and more.

 The San Antonio park touts Sea Star Market and Cafe as a healthy alternative to standard theme park fare.
-Among other items, the menu offers a nine-grain turkey spinach sandwich and fresh fruit.
+Among other items, the menu offers a vegetarian Southwest Wrap and garden salad.